MrOrz/git-commit-aider/README.md

 # String to identify AI-generated commits in author names
 AI_MATCHER="(aider)"

-# Define patterns for lock files to be excluded
+# Define patterns for files/paths to be excluded from the calculation.
 # These will be converted to git pathspecs like ":(exclude)*package-lock.json"
-LOCKFILE_PATTERNS=(
+IGNORE_PATTERNS=(
   "*package-lock.json"
   "*.lock"
 )